Multiplicity Estimates: a Morse-theoretic approach: A compactness property for semicontinuous bounds

 For the proof of the second lemma it suffices to recall the standard fact that a variety of degree $d$ is cut out set-theoretically by equations of degree bounded by $d$.
 Finally, we have the following simple corollary.

 \begin{Cor} Let $C$ be an algebraic cycle (possibly of mixed dimension) of total degree bounded by $d$.
-Then $\degf_C$ is an upper semicontinuous function of total degree bounded by a constant $D$ depending only on $d$. \end{Cor} \begin{proof} Indeed, $\degf_C$ is a sum of at most $\deg C$ upper semicontinuous functions, each of complexity bounded by $\deg C$.
-The statement follows by the preceding two lemmas. \end{proof}
+Then $\degf_C$ is an upper semicontinuous function of complexity bounded by a number $D=D(d)$ depending only on $d$. \end{Cor} \begin{proof} Indeed, $\degf_C$ is a sum of at most $\deg C$ upper semicontinuous functions, each of complexity and value bounded by $\deg C$ according to Lemma~\ref{lem:sc-irr-var}.
+The statement then follows by Lemma~\ref{lem:sc-sum}. \end{proof}